dm-kamaev/cqrs/README.md

 }
 ```

-Second variant, it's create  property `middlewares` which be array of functions:
+The second variant is to create property `middlewares` which be array of functions:
 ```ts
 class CreateCommand implements ICreateCommand {
   public readonly __tag = 'command:create';